How to Claim Air France Compensation

 Even if the airline informed you of the cancellation within two weeks of your flight’s departure, you could still be eligible for compensation.
 In this case, however, your alternate flight should have arrived more than 4 hours late.

 Passengers whose flights have been cancelled also have the automatic right to either a replacement flight to their final destination or a full refund of the ticket price.
-This right is retained even if the passengers do not have a valid claim for compensation.
+This right is retained even if the passengers do not have a valid claim for an Air France compensation claim.

 Passengers are also protected in case the airline denies them boarding to the aircraft.
 You could be entitled to compensation if you were involuntarily bumped from a flight.
 However, the following requirements have to be met: